rhyusarmiento/GE_Foraging/Readme.md

 Rather than explicitly coding or programming the behavior of each non-intelligent component, the behavior is derived using a grammatical evolution algorithm.
 This approach enables the swarm to optimize its actions relative to its available commands and environment.
 For the remainder of the summary, the individual components of the swarm will be referred to as agents.

-The project is simulated through Pygame and uses python's mulithreading.
+The project is simulated through Pygame and uses python's multithreading.
 Each agent's game loop is run on an individual thread until end condtions are met.
 The end condition is determined by the number of actions.

 - **Dependencies**
     - Numpy